 Attempting to provide big Lando-based workarounds for significant issues in upstream projects can be a huge time suck.
 If Lando absolutely requires a dependency with problems then we need to be comfortable indicating to our users that the problem exists there and that it needs to be solved there.

-Great documentation and examples are often the things that make an open source project succesful.
+Great documentation and examples are often the things that make an open source project successful.
 We care about having extensive, well written and intuitively organized documentation.

 Well defined milestones and a Kanban board can go a long way to triaging and prioritizing issues.
 This focuses current sprints, generates a healthy backlog and icebox and keeps issues and tasks tidy, manageable and not overwhelming.

-Tackling "low hanging fruit" issues that are easy to test, solve and that impact many users keeps project morale high and
+Tackling "low hanging fruit" issues that are easy to test, solve and that impact many users keeps project morale high.

 Writing unit and functional tests should be done whenever is possible